 Values-in-Action Foundation is a character-building education and training organization.
-Through Project Love workshops, community events, leadership training and media programs, Values-in-Action empowers teens and adults to build communities of kindness, caring and respect by putting their values-in-action wherever they go.
+Through school workshops, community events, leadership training and media programs, Values-in-Action empowers teens and adults to build communities of kindness, caring and respect by putting their values-in-action wherever they go.

 Project Love® Remember the Children Foundation is a character-building education and training organization.
 Through workshops, community events, leadership training and media programs, Project Love-Purple America empowers teens and adults to create a culture of kindness, caring and respect by putting their values-in-action wherever they go.

 Our mission is achieved through hands-on programming in middle and high schools in eight Northeast Ohio counties (Ashtabula, Cuyahoga, Geauga, Lake, Lorain, Medina, Portage, and Summit) and through video-based programming nationally.
 We provide intensive leadership training seminars for teens and other character education tools that help schools combat bullying, cheating and fighting and achieve key benchmarks of Ohio's School Climate Guidelines issued by Ohio's Department of Education.

 In 1994, Cleveland insurance executive Stuart Muszynski and his wife Susan, a clinical psychologist, saw the link between violence in the media, acts of teenage meanness, and violent acts in high schools and our society and decided to do something about it.
 Knowing teens can grasp abstract concepts that may impact them for decades, the Muszynskis created a program to build character and life skills for that group.
 Based on cognitive psychology, experiential seminars that have changed adults' behavior, and medical data about the power of visualization and love, the couple created a multi-media, day-long seminar using lessons from history and current events.